EGI-Federation/SVG-advisories/2026/Advisory-EGI-SVG-2026-24.md

 ---

-**Advisory EGI-SVG-2026-24 is not public yet**
+**Advisory EGI-SVG-2026-24 was allocated**

-When it is it will be here.

-You are looking in the right place
+But then the software was considered out of scope so no advisory will appear.